Introduction

 Advanced Techniques

-For more advanced projects, consider the following techniques:
+For more complex projects, consider these techniques:

 Conclusion